 In desperation and not knowing where to turn, I wrote a heartfelt letter to a Gender Clinic in my area and told them of my journey, while they never truly grasped the seriousness of what I was experiencing, namely how XXY impacted on me, they were nonetheless willing to support by whatever means they could thus following several weeks of counselling I was referred to a Psychiatrist whose speciality was treating people with gender issues, I was surprised to learn he had previous experience with XXY and well understood the impact exogenous testosterone would have on an individual who had not previously been accustomed to it and more importantly an individual who wanted no part of it .
-My eventual diagnoses of Gender Dysphoria (Not Otherwise Specified) was reserved for people with atypical experiences and most often used for people born with Intersex variations who (like me) had difficulty adhering to standardised treatments of care.
+My eventual diagnoses of Gender Dysphoria (Not Otherwise Specified) was reserved for people with an atypical experience and used to describe people born with Intersex variations who had difficulty adhering to standardised treatments of care.
 His subsequent referral to an Endocrinologist stated that estrogen should only be prescribed for a short time to counter the effect of heightened Anxiety I had experienced.
 He agreed with the earlier Psychology assessment of not displaying the characteristics of Transsexualism and was intrigued by my rejection of masculinity and how I viewed my gender as both male and female with an emphasis on female, it was an interest that saw him put pen to paper and write several articles published in the Australian & New Zealand Journal of Psychiatry around XXY people who came to reject a medically assigned gender identity.